WebSpruce/WebSpruce/README.md

 <p> I am deeply passionate about programming, a pursuit that has become not just a profession but a profound interest that drives me to explore and innovate.
   My primary focus lies in crafting desktop and mobile applications, occasionally websites and simple games.
-  One of my favorite technologies is .NET, an adaptable platform that enables me to create scalable, efficient, and feature-rich solutions.
+  One of my favourite technologies is .NET, an adaptable platform that enables me to create scalable, efficient, and feature-rich solutions.
   I am always on the lookout for emerging technologies, coding techniques, and best practices. </p>